eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ### How zkEVMs help

-The **succinctness** property ensures that proof verification remains fast and constant-time regardless of block complexity.
-Although the prover’s work may take time, validators no longer need to re-execute, so they can confirm blocks almost immediately once the proof is available.
-The result is shorter, more reliable finality windows—assuming provers are optimized and properly incentivized.
+The **succinctness** property ensures that proof verification stays fast and constant-time regardless of block complexity.
+While the prover still needs time to generate the proof—within the existing slot duration—validators no longer re-execute and can attest as soon as the proof is published.
+Finality remains tied to the fixed slot length (e.g., 12 s), but zkEVMs eliminate re-execution overhead, reducing missed votes and making confirmation windows more predictable—especially if slot times are later optimized.

 ## Gas Price Volatility and Accessibility

-Limited block capacity drives fierce competition for inclusion, causing gas fees to spike under heavy demand.
-High fees price out regular users and reduce accessibility.
+Limited block capacity drives competition for inclusion, causing gas fees to spike under heavy demand and pricing out some users.
+Even with EIP-1559’s base-fee mechanism smoothing sudden jumps, sustained high demand can still raise fees enough to deter participation.

 ### How zkEVMs help